TestCentric/tc-lite/README.md

 * `[Explicit]` indicates that a test should only be run if directly selected and not by default in a general run.

 * `[Ignore]` indicates that a test should be ignored and causes a warning to be issued.

-* `[DefaultFloatingPointTolerance]` sets the default tolerance for floating point equality assertions.
-If not used the default is zero tolerance.

 ## Coming Later